InCadence/coalesce/README.md

 <img src="https://user-images.githubusercontent.com/3874275/31291316-7e751624-aa9d-11e7-83d6-c24f3b5d3150.png" />

 Interested?
 Want proof?
-Run our "Out of the Box" Demos!
+Run our "Out of the Box" Demos! *** URL TBD ***

-For further information and instructions - go to our <a href="https://github.com/InCadence/coalesce/wiki">Wiki page</a> (and beging with Getting Started...)
+For further information and instructions - go to our <a href="https://github.com/InCadence/coalesce/wiki">Wiki page</a> (and begin with the Quick Start...)